Secure IP Address Allocation at Cloud Scale: Background

+A commonality of all the above attacks is that they rely on the adversary allocating a vulnerable IP address.
+While the random nature of IP address allocation ostensibly makes the attacks untargeted, prior works have shown that adversaries can easily allocate thousands or even millions of addresses.
+Because allocation by major providers is currently pseudorandom~\cite{borgolte_cloud_2018, pauley_measuring_2022}, vulnerabilities spanning many IP addresses become akin to the \textit{birthday paradox}, wherein the probability of some adversary IP overlapping with some vulnerable IP quickly approaches 100\%.

-\paragraph{Preventing exploitation of IP Reuse.} Changes to IP allocation policies have been shown to reduce the exploitability of IP Reuse.
-The insight here is to make it more difficult for adversaries to allocate IP addresses with associated latent configuration, either by (1) reducing the total number of unique IPs an adversary can allocate~\cite{borgolte_cloud_2018}, (2) increasing the time since an IP was last used by another tenant, and (3) reducing the total number of past tenants associated with IP addresses.
-Intuitively, these measures might reduce exploitability---indeed, one study~\cite{pauley_measuring_2022} provides initial metrics suggesting that the techniques could work in practice.
-Yet, the community's understanding of the space of attacks and countermeasures here remains incomplete: the ways in which an adversary might adapt to new techniques have not yet been modeled, and resulting further improvements to IP allocation strategies have yet to be explored.
+Changes to IP allocation policies have been shown to reduce the exploitability of IP Reuse.
+The goal here is to both (a) reduce the number of IPs that an adversary can allocate, (b) reduce the number of vulnerable tenants associated with those IPs, and (c) increase the window of time between reuse such that associated factors (configuration and reputation) have time to decay.
+While initial techniques towards achieving this have been proposed~\cite{borgolte_cloud_2018, pauley_measuring_2022}, the community's understanding of the space of attacks and countermeasures here remains incomplete: that is, the ways in which an adversary might adapt to new techniques have not yet been modeled, and resulting further improvements to IP allocation strategies have yet to be explored.
+Hence, such important questions are the key focus of our work.